atsheehan/zero-to-gamedev/block_peers/README.md

 * [x] Server process listens on UDP port 4485.
 When a client connects, it responds with an ACK message.
 * [x] Server sends the initial game state to the client and the client renders it.
-* [ ] Client sends any user commands to the server and the server responds with the new state.
+* [x] Client sends any user commands to the server and the server responds with the new state.
-* [ ] Server sends game state whenever it changes.
+* [x] Server sends game state whenever it changes.
 * [ ] Client disconnects before quitting.
 * [ ] Server rejects connections while a session is active.

+## Iteration 3 - Multiplayer

+This deliverable will support multiple players in a single game.
+A game server listens for connections from clients, and once two clients have connected it will start the game.
+Both players have their own grid and the game continues until either player loses.

+### Story Breakdown

+TODO

-## Backlog
+## Backlog / Cleanup

+### Gameplay

+* [ ] As time goes on the game speeds up and gets more challenging
+* [ ] Implement AI for multiplayer
+* [ ] Clearing multiple lines affects other players grid somehow in multiplayer (e.g. drops random pieces)
+* [ ] Implement the [Super Rotation System (SRS)](https://tetris.wiki/Super_Rotation_System) standard for rotating pieces
+* [ ] Prevent instant moves (i.e. have a cooldown between moves to prevent an AI for instantly winning the game)
+* [ ] Show the next piece
-* Track points
+* [ ] Track points
-* Adding a second player / competitive play
+* [ ] Add gamepad support

+### Network

+* [ ] More efficient grid serialization over network
+* [ ] Only send network updates when there are changes
+* [ ] Send partial updates over the network
+* [ ] Use a shared secret to verify network messages are authentic
+* [ ] Add a handshake to establish connection to ensure packet is coming from legitimate host
+* [ ] Server disconnects inactive players

+### Assets / Presentation

+* [*] Title screen
-* Sounds / music
+* [ ] Sounds / music
-* Title screen
+* [ ] Add font rendering
+* [ ] Add fullscreen support

 ## Glossary